Mateja3m/fcc-markdown-previewer/README.md

 # Markdown Previewer App

 This app is created using React.js, with help of Bootstrap and CSS.
-It is part of the curriculum of the FreeCodeCamp front end certificatio
+It is part of the curriculum of the FreeCodeCamp front end certification.